bankcex/docs/tutorials/wallet-tutorials/tutorial-to-store-fuse-fusenet-on-ledger.md

 ![](../../.gitbook/assets/6%20%284%29.png)

-**Step 5:** Now that you have logged in to your address in Ledger through MyEtherWallet on BankCEX network, you can see your BankCEX address \(Fusenet\), balance, etc.
+**Step 5:** Now that you have logged in to your address in Ledger through MyEtherWallet on Bankcoin network, you can see your Bankcoin address \(Fusenet\), balance, etc.

 ![](../../.gitbook/assets/7%20%283%29.png)